alirezabj/Part4-Exercise1/README.md

 ### B)

 ###### Exercise1
-- Why: Exercise1 is the entry point of the program, meaning it needs to execute the main logic.
+- Why: It serves as the entry point to demonstrate how Zipper and TestZipper work.
 - Key features: Uses try-with-resources for proper cleanup.
 - Why not others: Interfaces cannot have constructors and cannot instantiate objects.